xtruder/notes/hacklogs/kube-nix-shell.md

 ## Methods of injection

-First we need to push admin shell image to docker registry
+First we need to push admin shell image to docker registry.
+A pod is deployed on a server running target pod/container.
+Based on desired access different method is used.

 ### Accessing server